 Our Group

-In 8ú Calafort members receive an excellent grounding in seamanship in addition to the other outdoor skills and sporting activities normally associated with scouting such as hillwalking and camping.
+In 8ú Calafort members receive an excellent grounding in nautical skills in addition to the other outdoor skills and sporting activities normally associated with scouting such as hillwalking and camping.

-In 8ú Calafort we operate 2 Sea Cub Scouts ‘Packs’, 2 Sea Scout ‘Troops’ and 1 Venture Scout ‘Unit’ with total membership exceeding 170.
+In 8ú Calafort we operate 2 Sea Cub Scout ‘Packs’, 2 Sea Scout ‘Troops’ and 1 Venture Scout ‘Unit’ with total membership exceeding 170.

 Joining this group involves commitment.
 All scouts are expected to participate in all organised events and to attend all meetings unless the scout has occasional genuine reasons for being unable to attend.
 Any scout that is unable to attend on a regular basis will be asked to withdraw from the section to allow space for the many young people on the waiting lists.